rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

 # Configuring ROSA to use Amazon Cognito for authentication

-Your Red Hat OpenShift Service on AWS (ROSA) cluster has a built-in OAuth server.
-Developers and administrators do not really directly interact with the OAuth server itself, but instead interact with an external identity provider (such as Amazon Cognito) which is brokered by the OAuth server in the cluster.
-To learn more about cluster authentication, visit the [Red Hat documentation for identity provider configuration](https://docs.openshift.com/container-platform/latest/authentication/understanding-identity-provider.html){:target="_blank"}.
+As part of the [Access Your Cluster](../../100-setup/3-access-cluster/) page, we created a temporary cluster-admin user using the `rosa create admin` command.
+This uses htpasswd as a local identity provider to allow you to access the cluster.
+Most ROSA users will want to connect ROSA to a single-sign-on provider, such as Amazon Cognito.
 In this section of the workshop, we'll configure Amazon Cognito as the cluster identity provider in your ROSA cluster.

 ## Configure Amazon Cognito to allow authentication from ROSA